Pjaerr/Isolation-Run/README.md

 This project isn't finished yet, but is almost there.
 The following are tasks that I've got to finish before publishing.
 Any tasks beyond these will be added as github issues.

-[] Add a "how-to" modal to the homescreen to explain how the site works
+[ ] Add a "how-to" modal to the homescreen to explain how the site works

-[] Improve the code in `frontend/src/Phone.svelte` that determines if a user is actually running
+[ ] Improve the code in `frontend/src/Phone.svelte` that determines if a user is actually running

-[] Implement dynamic video speed depending upon how fast the user is running (if possible)
+[ ] Implement dynamic video speed depending upon how fast the user is running (if possible)

-[] Look into sending WebSocket messages to only a specific client (to avoid potential 100s of messages being sent if lots of users are using the site at one time)
+[ ] Look into sending WebSocket messages to only a specific client (to avoid potential 100s of messages being sent if lots of users are using the site at one time)

+[ ] Improve the UX of the video selection page/component